 About Modern Languages and Literatures

-Its faculty of 22 tenured and tenure-track members specialize in and teach upper-level courses in French, German, Italian, and Spanish medieval, early modern, modern, and postmodern literatures and cultures; Latin American and Francophone colonial and postcolonial literatures and cultures; and contemporary Latino writing and film.
-Through its majors and minors in language studies, the department promotes the interdisciplinary study of language by encouraging students to take courses in related fields.
-It also provides students with the opportunity to connect with New York City's multilingual communities through service learning courses.
+We are a faculty of 19 tenured and tenure-track, 30 full-time non-tenure-track, and 24 part-time non-tenure-track members who specialize in and teach courses in French, German, Italian, and Spanish medieval, early modern, modern, and postmodern literatures and cultures; Latin American and Francophone colonial and postcolonial literatures and cultures; and contemporary Latinx writing and film.
+Through its majors and minors in language and cultural studies, the department promotes the interdisciplinary study of language by encouraging students to take courses in related fields.
+Our course offerings and programs also provide students with the opportunity to connect with New York City through community-engaged learning courses.

 The Department of Modern Languages and Literatures prepares students for graduate and professional work and for study abroad.
-Its study abroad programs, such as Fordham's Spring Semester in Granada and Summer Study in Paris and Rome, extensive tutoring services, and lectures, film series, and cultural events, such as the department's distinguished annual Cervantes Lecture, seek to immerse students in the languages and cultures they study, foster their participation in international networks and events, and engage them in a dialogue across languages and cultures.
+Its study abroad programs, tutoring services, lectures, film series, and cultural events, all seek to immerse students in the languages and cultures they study, foster their participation in international networks and events, and engage them in a dialogue across languages and cultures.

 We welcome your interest in our department and encourage you to contact us for further information on our programs, faculty, courses.
 And if you are interested in our ongoing events or simply want to become a member of the MLL community, you can also either join us on Facebook or have a look at the Department's blog.